Download the print version from Trove

 - Are there clear roles and responsibilities for staff when in responding to a suspected data breach, including an eligible data breach?

 - Are these roles and responsibilities set out in a written data breach response plan?

 - Who will ensure that you meet your NDB scheme obligations?

 - Are there ICT governance protocols in place?
 For example are there persons responsible for the accreditation and approval of personal information security controls to ensure that each control is effective and appropriate?

 Personal information security includes ensuring your entire staff are aware of their privacy and security obligations (including senior management).
 Human error can be a contributing cause to data breaches and undermine otherwise robust security practices where the systems have not been designed to deal with it.

 It is therefore important that all staff understand the importance of good information handling and security practices.
+The commencement of the NDB scheme also highlights the importance for all staff to have the capability to recognise eligible data breaches and understand the appropriate steps to be taken.
 Privacy training may help staff understand their responsibilities and avoid practices that would breach your privacy obligations.
 Training should take into account new starters, contractors and temporary staff.

 - Where appropriate, do staff have appropriate security clearances or undergo security vetting?

 - Are staff provided with training on physical and ICT security and the handling of personal information?

 - When is training provided to new starters?